Old Market Square, Nottingham: History

-In February 2008, a Ferris wheel was installed in Market Square.
+In February 2008, a big wheel was installed in Market Square.
 The wheel was nicknamed the Nottingham Eye and this name was adopted by the owners, however it was changed to the Wheel of Nottingham after legal pressure from the owners of the London Eye.
 At 60 m tall, the wheel provided panoramic views of the city and was the centrepiece of Nottingham City Council's "Light Night".